nevencaplar/AGN-Going-Down/README.md

 ## Contents of the repository:

 * Folder `Data`: contains all the data needed to reproduce all of results.
 This includes different AGN catalogs, filter curves and outputs from SQL queries.
+This allows you to run all of the analysis in the notebook without any external requests or queries.
 The only data missing is the catalog of non-variable stars from Stripe 82 - instructions are provided on how to retrieve that data in the notebook.
 * Folder `Figures_pdf`: contains all of the figures from the paper and additional figures in pdf format
 * Folder `Figures_pdf`: contains all of the figures from the paper and additional figures in png format
 * `CatalogCreator_custom.py`: python script to create SQL query for the HSC database